 The most common use of the technology by the government – tracking the whereabouts of the infected people using the location tracking software.
 Every country has developed a location tracking app to identify the location of the infected person to know where he or she went before quarantine and how many people were in close proximity.

 Israel has given permission to the security agency to use the location data of all its citizens for 30 days.
 China, South Korea, and Taiwan have also used this technology.
 However, European nations have strict location tracking laws.
 However, India has just launched its COVID-19 app that provides information about the infected person’s location by using GPS, Bluetooth, and data networks.

 By Mobile Technology

 One UK startup has launched an online doctor app for people to report their symptoms and access whether they should take the coronavirus test or not.
-In China, an app is created by Alibaba and Tencent that gives color code the people based on their health conditions and travel history.
-The code is automatically generated by a big data-driven algorithm and determines whether the particular person has entered any mall, subway station, or any other public place.
+In China, an app is created by Alibaba and Tencent that gives color codes the people based on their health conditions and travel history.
+The code is automatically generated by a big data-driven algorithm and determines whether the particular person has entered any mall, subway station, or other public places.

 By Using CCTV

 The intensive usage of CCTV footage can be seen in one Kerala case where the family of three tested COVID-19 positive after returning from Italy.
 The local authorities used the CCTV footage to search for all the places that have been visited by the family before they were quarantined.
 CCTV technology has been playing a major role in tracking the moments of positive COVID-19 people.
 South Korea and Singapore have used CCTV to a large extent in tracking people.

 In an effort to minimize the contact, the AI-powered thermal cameras are used by China to identify people who have a fever in a large crowd.
 Lately, China is also developing a facial recognition system to identify the people who aren’t wearing face masks.
 Various streams of smart technologies are used by countries to control coronavirus.